Front Page Detectives

 Article continues below advertisement

-According to her obituary, Broussard passed away in 2013, presuming her daughter was dead, which stated Denise Fraley had preceded her in death.
+According to her obituary, Broussard died in 2013 believing her daughter was dead.

 The case remains one of Iowa’s longest unsolved cold cases.
-No arrest had been made to date and nobody knows what happened to Fraley.
+No arrest had been made to date and nobody knows what happened to the missing woman.

-If anyone has information regarding the missing and presumed homicide case, please contact the Iowa Division of Criminal Investigation at (515)725-6036.
+Anyone with information about the case is urged to contact the Iowa Division of Criminal Investigation at (515) 725-6036.

 Advertisement